VORPCORE/vorp_lib/README.md

 # vorp lib

-A comprehensive library for RedM development by VORP.
+A comprehensive library for RedM .

 ### INSTALLATION

 - add `ensure vorp_lib` bellow vorp_core since it needs the export
 - make sure this is in your server.cfg
-  -add_ace resource.vorp_lib command.add_ace allow
+  - add_ace resource.vorp_lib command.add_ace allow
-  -add_ace resource.vorp_lib command.remove_ace allow
+  - add_ace resource.vorp_lib command.remove_ace allow

 **Note:** This project is a work in progress.
 All content in this repository is subject to change, including folders, files, and logic.